replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.28, 1.29, and 1.30

 ### New Features {#new-features-1-116-0}
-* Adds the ability to specify additional annotations and labels that will be applied to kotsadm pods.
+* Adds the ability to specify additional annotations (`--additional-annotations`) and labels (`--additional-labels`) that will be applied to kotsadm pods.

 ## 1.115.2